 Marijuana can also cause interactions when it’s used with other medications, including several common over-the-counter and prescription medications.

 Because it affects multiple enzymes, marijuana can potentially affect a large range of common medications, including drugs used to treat psychiatric disorders such as schizophrenia, anxiety and depression.

 It can also interact with medications prescribed to treat certain allergies, cardiovascular health issues, viral infections and other issues.

 It’s important to inform your healthcare provider that you use marijuana when discussing other medications, including medications sold over the counter.

 Does weed cause ED?
 Can being high affect your erections and sexual function?
 Right now, we don’t have all the answers about the impact of marijuana on sexual health, but we’re finding out more at a rapid pace.

 Both medical and recreational marijuana have only been legal for a short period of time and in a select few states.
 Because of this, research on marijuana’s effects on male sexual performance is very limited, with only a few large-scale studies available from which to draw data.

-If you experience erectile dysfunction after using marijuana, contact your doctor.
-You might be able to improve your sexual performance by changing your marijuana consumption habits and making other changes to your diet, habits and lifestyle.
+If you experience erectile dysfunction after using marijuana, it’s best to talk with your healthcare provider.
+You may be able to improve your sexual function by cutting back on marijuana prior to sex, taking days off from weed or making other changes to your habits and daily lifestyle.

 Interested in learning more about erectile dysfunction?
-Our guide to the most effective ED treatment options goes into greater detail on how you can treat ED and enhance your sexual performance using medical and non-medical treatments.
+Our guide to the most effective treatment options for ED goes into more detail on how you can improve your erections for more satisfying, enjoyable sex.